-According to reports I’ve read, a surprising percentage of US adults engages in “intimate play” involving what might reasonably be called fetishes.
-Married couples may be especially involved as they try to keep their marriages fresh and exciting after the first several years have passed and the passion has diminished.
+Indeed, it may help.
+According to reports I’ve read, a surprising percentage of US adults engages in “intimate play” involving what might reasonably be called mild fetishes.
+Married couples may be especially prone to this as they try to keep their marriages fresh and exciting after the first several years have passed and the passion has diminished.
 Personally, I have never found fetishes appealing; but I think that all of us should try to tolerate differences that do no harm and that may help others to be happier.
 The important points for this discussion, though, are that crossdressing of the usual sorts is not a fetish; and “intimate play” involving fetishes has no distinctive connection with crossdressing.
 Some crossdressers and their wives may do it; but it’s not a crossdressing activity.
 The Diagnostic Dictionary of Psychology Today contains some illuminating material:

 “There is a degree of fetishistic arousal in most normal individuals … [That] is generally considered a problem when it interferes with normal sexual or social functioning and where sexual arousal is impossible without the fetish object. … [Common] objects used by fetishists are panties, bras, slips, stockings, other intimate apparel, footwear, and gloves.
 Common materials … include rubber and fur. … Examples of [body-part] fetish objects include hair, legs, and buttocks.
 Fetishism excludes cross-dressing and [the use of] objects specially designed for sexual use such as vibrators …” (Diagnostic Dictionary)